 - January 31 (for the period October 1 through December 31)

 The New Mexico Weight Distance permits are valid through December 31st of the year they are issued for.

-Reminder: Payments without confirmation or tax identification number may not be properly applied to your account, and interest and penalty may be assessed.
+Reminder: Payments without confirmation or tax identification number may not be properly applied to your account, and interest and a penalty may be assessed.

 Note: A vehicle titled in New Mexico that is subject to the weight-distance tax and traveling intrastate is issued a weight-distance plate.
 Also, a vehicle titled in New Mexico that is subject to the weight-distance tax and traveling interstate is issued an IRP plate.

 Heavy Vehicle Use Tax

 All commercial vehicles weighing 55,000 pounds or more are subject to the federal Heavy Vehicle Use Tax (HVUT).
 Those subject to the HVUT must provide proof of filing at the time of vehicle registration by submitting an IRS stamped copy of a 2290 Form.

 What is IFTA?
 IFTA is a multi-jurisdictional fuel tax agreement between the US states and Canadian provinces.
 It simplifies the reporting of fuel taxes by trucking and other companies with vehicles weighing more than 26,000 pounds.
 An operating carrier with IFTA receives an IFTA license and two decals for each qualifying vehicle it operates.
 The carrier files a quarterly fuel tax report.
 This report is used to determine the net tax or refund due and to redistribute taxes from collecting states to states that it is due.

 A qualified commercial vehicle is a motor vehicle used, designed or maintained for transportation of persons or property that:

 - has two axles and a registered gross vehicle weight exceeding 26,000 pounds; or